nycmeshnet/docs/content/hardware/config.md

 ### <a name="omniTerm"></a>Standard Omnitik mesh config

-**1. Download Latest Firmware and Generate Configuration**
+**1. Download Stable Firmware and Generate Configuration**

+**Don't use version 7** of firmware.
+It won't work!
+Use 6.47.x

 ==> You will need your **Network Number** or **NN**.
 You can find out your NN using your Install Number (request number) received by email when you registered.
 To find out what is your NN please see [Network Number](/installs/nn/)

-1. Download the latest firmware - see [Mikrotik Firmware](https://docs.nycmesh.net/software/mikrotikfirmware).
+1. Download the latest stable v6 firmware - see [Mikrotik Firmware](https://docs.nycmesh.net/software/mikrotikfirmware).
 2. Generate a configuration file for your Network Number by going to the NYC Mesh configuration generator.
 [Configgen](https://configgen.nycmesh.net/?device=Omnitik5AC&template=rooftop-ospf.rsc.tmpl).
 Type in the network number and click “Download Config”.
 For SXTsq config file [see below](#sxtMeshConfig)

 **2. Connect to the Router**